-The surge in child labor violations is happening at a time when federal worker protections agencies are starved of resources.
+The surge in child labor violations is happening at a time when federal worker protection agencies are starved of resources.
 The Department of Labor's (DOL) Wage and Hour Division (WHD) has been forced to cut the personnel hours spent on child labor enforcement every year since FY 2017 due to budget constraints.
+The Trump Administration's FY 2026 budget plan would cut WHD by close to 10 percent.

 There is also less capacity for research and data on the scope of the problem than ever before.
 In 2015, the National Institute for Occupational Safety and Health (NIOSH) discontinued a survey on injuries and fatalities among children farmworkers because of decades of budget cuts.
+The Trump Administration would eliminate all NIOSH research on children and young workers.